 In order to launch a new database instance we need to first decide on a few options, these include:

 The datastore type which defines the type of database to be deployed.
-For this instance we are using MySQL.

 The database version which is informed by your datastore type.